fratajcz/speos/docs/source/extension.rst

     SymbolA SymbolB
     MTOR    IL1B

 It describes a fictional connection between the MTOR and the IL1B gene using HGNC gene identifier.
-You now save this edgelist to ``data/myadjacency/edgelist.tsv``
+You now save this edgelist to :obj:`data/myadjacency/edgelist.tsv`.
 Now, the next step is to tell Speos how to use your new adjacency.
-To add an additional network to Speos, you can simply register it in ``extensions/adjacencies.json``.
+To add an additional network to Speos, you can simply register it in :obj:`extensions/adjacencies.json`.
 Se the following example how to do it:

-Without any manipulation, ``extensions/adjacencies.json`` simply contains an empty list:
+Without any manipulation, :obj:`extensions/adjacencies.json` simply contains an empty list:

 .. code-block:: json
+    :linenos:
+    :caption: extensions/adjacencies.json

     []

-This is because Speos has defined its core networks elsewhere (in ``speos/adjacencies.json``).
+This is because Speos has defined its core networks elsewhere (in :obj:`speos/adjacencies.json`).
-To add a network, simply modify ``extensions/adjacencies.json`` as follows:
+To add a network, simply modify :obj:`extensions/adjacencies.json` as follows:

 .. code-block:: json
+    :linenos:
+    :caption: extensions/adjacencies.json

     [{"name": "MyNetwork",
     "type": "ppi",